 DevOps offers an advanced perspective of effective war rooms, enabled by highly-effective APM solutions that measure user experience and business transactions, most commonly for applications built on Java and .NET platforms.
 But IT operations teams in large enterprises are responsible for hundreds of applications, many of which do not benefit from such visibility.
 In fact, many apps of record – ERP systems are a prime example – run on proprietary platforms that don’t lend themselves to agent-based APM instrumentation, and instead rely on infrastructure-centric monitoring.
-(Find more insights on the complementary nature of agent and wire data approaches to APM in this blog.)

 The digital services center

 What changes the dynamic of a war room, transforming it by increasing its efficiency and leading it towards a more proactive endeavor?
-What are the technology characteristics that enable effective inter-team collaboration?
+What are the technical characteristics that enable effective inter-team collaboration?
 A few themes are clear:

 - A common view of performance from the end user’s perspective aligns teams and enables effective collaboration with business peers